Client Testimonials

 Send me your mix request via email or Instagram DM.
 Let’s get to know each other!

 Once we agree to work together, I'll send an invoice for the total amount.
 Please pay before I start mixing.
-I accept Zelle (preferred) and PayPal, and other methods are available on request.
+I accept Zelle (preferred) and Venmo, and other methods are available on request.

 Complete this form for each song.
 It requests important info like reference songs and your project’s deadline.